Car suspension simulation

 Loading and running the simulation

-Enabling a backend method for displaying graphics:
+Enabling the backend method for displaying graphics:

 using Plots